 My only reservation about writing in the books, is some people are deterred from purchasing books with “flaws.”

 What do you think?
 Would you be deterred from buying a book that had writing in it?

 A couple of the moms at the baby shower said, “You can never have too many baby blankets.”
 I don’t know if that’s true.
-But, what I do know is baby blankets make great "wrapping paper.”
+But, what I do know is baby blankets make excellent “wrapping paper.”

-Growing up my mom and I would always make sure our wrapping was a present too.
-Think about putting your gift inside of a diaper bag, a basket, a diaper stacker or even a sheet set.
+Growing up, my mom and I would always make sure our wrapping was a present too.
+Think about putting your gift inside of a diaper bag, a basket, a diaper stacker, or even a sheet set.

 Babies go through clothes really fast.
-It’s really easy to pick up like new baby clothes at consignment shops or second-hand stores.
+It’s really easy to pick up like-new baby clothes at consignment shops or second-hand stores.

 It’s also really easy to find adorable, organic, and ethical baby clothing online.
 Some of my favorite shops are listed below.

 If you know the baby is going to be cloth diapered, buying cloth diapers is a great gift!

-stick to the registry:
+stick to the registry